Chapter One: The Vanishing of Will Byers

-"Chapter One: The Vanishing of Will Byers" is the premiere episode of the American science fiction horror television series Stranger Things.
-It was released alongside the rest of the first season on July 15, 2016, on Netflix.
+"Chapter One: The Vanishing of Will Byers" is the series premiere of the American science fiction horror television series Stranger Things.
+Written and directed by series' creators The Duffer Brothers, the episode was released alongside the rest of the first season on July 15, 2016, on Netflix.

 Plot

 In a lab on the outskirts of the fictional town Hawkins, Indiana on November 6, 1983, a scientist is seen attempting to escape from an unseen monster.
-The monster attacks him in an elevator and kills him.
+He makes it to an elevator but is attacked and killed by the creature.

 After a ten-hour Dungeons & Dragons session with his best friends Mike Wheeler (Finn Wolfhard), Lucas Sinclair (Caleb McLaughlin) and Dustin Henderson (Gaten Matarazzo), young Will Byers (Noah Schnapp) rides home near the woods he and his friends nicknamed Mirkwood.
 Will is startled by the silhouette of a humanoid in the road ahead of him and crashes his bike.
-He runs through Mirkwood toward his house, while the unseen creature, shown to have telekinetic powers, gives chase.
-While attempting to arm himself with a shotgun in his family's shed, Will seemingly disappears into thin air.
+He runs through Mirkwood toward his house, while the creature follows him.
+Will takes shelter in his family's shed behind the house and arms himself with a .22 caliber bolt-action rifle.
+However, as the lightbulb in the shed starts to burn brightly, something appears behind Will, who looks on in horror and a moment later vanishes without a trace.

 When Will's mother Joyce (Winona Ryder) and brother Jonathan (Charlie Heaton) realize he's missing the next morning, Joyce goes to the Chief of Police Jim Hopper (David Harbour), a former classmate of hers from high school.
 Hopper tells her Will has likely run away, perhaps to his absent father, Lonnie.
 Joyce rebuffs him, believing something sinister has happened, and Hopper begins to search for Will.

 Meanwhile, a girl with a shaved head (Millie Bobby Brown) ventures out of the same woods and into a local restaurant, where she steals French fries from the owner, Benny Hammond (Chris Sullivan).
 He chases her until he realizes she is in trouble and gives her food, as well as calling social services.
-She doesn't speak, but Benny spots a tattoo on her arm that reads "011" and begins to call the girl "Eleven."
+She doesn't want to speak, but Benny spots the "011" tattoo on her arm and she points that "Eleven" is herself.
 When the supposed social service agents arrive, one of them shoots Benny, and Eleven realizes that these people are from the lab.
-Eleven escapes and runs back into the woods, where she encounters Mike, Dustin, and Lucas, who had set out to search for Will on their own.
+Eleven escapes leaving two agents on the ground.
+She runs back into the woods, where she encounters Mike, Dustin, and Lucas, who had set out to search for Will on their own.